 That’s how one Quora poster thought to pose it.
 To be sure, it’s a handy metaphor.
 Back in the swinging 1970s, astrology was hugely popular as part of the cultural sway towards New Age beliefs.
 Astrology is the belief that each person has a unique personality and destiny which can be divined from their date of birth related to the positions of the stars and planets, grouped into twelve constellations.
 These were known as “star signs,” collectively known as the “zodiac.”

-During that decade, it was common for people to casually ask each other “What’s your sign?” at cocktail parties.
+During that decade, it was common for people to casually ask each other “What’s your sign?” at cocktail parties and similar events.
 Singles in the dating scene would be heard to mutter things like “Of course we get along; he’s a Sagittarius and I’m a Libra, so we’re both fire signs!” or “He cheated on me, but what do you expect from a Libra?”
 We’re actually going to come back to astrology because it has bearing on our topic – in fact, they share some common roots!

 Astrology has faded in popularity in recent decades, albeit an astrology column forecasting the future for each “star sign” is still faithfully printed in virtually every newspaper in the world.
 Other popular methods of personality divination have also come along over the years: biorhythms, the Enneagram of Personality, and too many more to list here.
 Again, we’ll circle back to the whole sphere of personality theories to dig into their common root.